 First party insurance is purchased to protect individuals and their property.
 Some examples of first-party insurance include homeowner’s insurance or renter’s insurance.
-First party auto insurance covers injuries or property damage to the purchaser, as opposed to coverage for other individuals provided third party insurance.
-First party homeowner insurance covers property damage suffered the insured and covered the insurer.
+First party auto insurance covers injuries or property damage to the purchaser, as opposed to coverage for other individuals provided by third party insurance.
+First party homeowner insurance covers property damage suffered by the insured and covered by the insurer.

 First Party Litigation

 First party litigation may occur when there is a dispute between the insurance company and the policy purchaser.
-Insurance bad faith is a term used to describe unethical, unfair practices, and intentional act to underpay insurance claims an insurance company.
+Insurance bad faith is a term used to describe unethical, unfair practices, and intentional act to underpay insurance claims by an insurance company.
 Insurance companies owe a duty to customers to act in good faith and fair dealing.
 When insurance companies fail to do so, the policyholder may be able to file a lawsuit for their bad faith conduct.
 Individuals who believe that their insurance company has acted in bad faith should consult a first-party litigation attorney for a free consultation and review of their insurance claim.

 Third-party insurance is in place to protect policyholders against potential financial or legal claims against them from another individual.
 This other individual is referred to as the “third party.”
 Third-party claims and lawsuits usually result from the actions of the insured.

-An Experienced Public Adjuster is a skilled professional licensed the State to represent the public’s best interest.
+An Experienced Public Adjuster is a skilled professional licensed by the State to represent the public’s best interest.
 They are professionals that specialize in First-Party Residential and Commercial Insurance Claims.